siva82kb/monalysa/docs/source/install.md

 # Installing Monalysa

-Monalysa is availabe through PyPI and can be easily installed using the following pip command.
+Monalysa is available through PyPI and can be easily installed using the following pip command.
 ```console
 (.venv) $ pip install monalysa
 ````